North Korea talks tough as South says nuclear test may be coming

 But barely a day later after Tillerson spoke, photographs emerged showing Kim inspecting missile and missile-fuel components.

-Analysts said the photos were a sign from North Korea to the world, to show their solid fuel missile program is improving at a steady rate.
+Analysts said the photos were a sign from North Korea to the world, to show their solid-fuel missile program is improving at a steady rate.

-Solid fuel missiles are faster and easier to deploy, and harder to detect because there's less to be done in terms of launch preparation.
+Solid-fuel missiles are faster and easier to deploy, and harder to detect because there's less to be done in terms of launch preparation.
 All US and Russian ballistic missiles are solid-fuel models.

 A statement on the state-run Korean Central News Agency on Saturday said Kim Jong Un had turned North Korea into a "matchless nuclear weapons state in a short span of time."